 Odds are also available on Division Winners, Conference Winners, and all of the individual Postseason Awards such as MVP, Sixth Man of the Year, and more.

 When a team or player is considered likely to win an award or a division, they will be listed with negative odds.
 So, for example, the Milwaukee Bucks were -5000 to take the Central Division heading into last season.
 It would have taken a bet of $5000 to win $100 because Milwaukee was such an overwhelming favorite to win a division that features the likes of the Indiana Pacers, Chicago Bulls, Cleveland Cavaliers and Detroit Pistons.

 The most important thing about futures bets is to not overreact.
 There is so much hype surrounding professional sports, especially after such a tumultuous offseason, that it’s important to slow down and consider the tangible impact of each player added.

-Yes, the Lakers improved on paper.
-But with so many contenders in the field, consider the level of risk compared to the reward, as +380 odds are not that great when choosing one team out of a field of 30.
+Yes, the Nets are impressive on paper.
+But with so many contenders in the field, consider the level of risk compared to the reward, as +700 odds are not that great when choosing one team out of a field of 30.

 These odds are set in order to inspire action.
 The lines move based on how much action they get and are often an indication of where the public is leaning.